DANCEseminar/DANCEseminar.github.io/index.md

 The seminar is a (usually) biweekly event with ~50 minute talks and ~10 minutes for questions, see the schedule [here](https://danceseminar.github.io/schedule).

-Unless otherwise specified, we run the seminar on Mondays at 4 pm CET through Zoom.
+Unless otherwise specified, we run the seminar on Mondays at 4 pm CE(S)T through Zoom.

 To receive talk announcements (and the Zoom link), please [contact](https://danceseminar.github.io/contact) the seminar email to sign up to the mailing list.
 Moreover, if you are interested in giving a talk feel free to reach out too.